bungamaku/movie-grs/README.md

 - Default values that will be used if you don't specify it yourself.
 - If you do specify your own `.env` file, you can create `.env` file and put the mandatory values (mandatory valuesa are listed in `.env.example`)
 - If you want to specify another file, update the webpack configuration(`webpack.dev.js` or `webpack.prod.js`): `DotEnv` section, `path` option.
+- The webpack (`webpack.dev.js` and `webpack.prod.js` are set to look for `./.env` file).
+It is deliberately not committed to source control because it will be different on each machine.
+Due to this, we will see warning "Failed to load ./.env." when running any webpack script.
+It's normal and to be expected.

 **.env.example**